Warnings

 Where should I keep my medicine?

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
-Keep this medicine in the original container.
-Throw away any unused medicine after the expiration date, or within 3 month after insertion of the dropper.
+Keep this medication in the original container.
+Protect from moisture.
+Keep the container tightly closed.
+Avoid exposure to extreme heat.
+Get rid of any unused medication 3 months after opening.

-This medicine is flammable.
+This medication is flammable.
 Avoid exposure to heat, fire, flame, and smoking.